Bethel Church (Redding): Bethel School of Supernatural Ministry

 In the fall of 1998, Bethel Church began Bethel School of Supernatural Ministry, under the direction of Kris Vallotton, Bethel's senior associate pastor.
 The school trains its students in the supernatural and miracles, such as faith healing, in order that they may become revivalists.
 The normal program is one academic year and students have the opportunity to return for a second and third year.
 Approximately 15% of the students stay for the full three years.
 The school was founded with 36 students, and has grown to more than 2,400 students from over 70 countries in 2019.
 They are an unaccredited program and do not offer a degree or credits but a certificate.
 The school has gotten the nickname "Christian Hogwarts" among students because of its focus on the supernatural.

-BSSM now has more than 10,000 alumni.
+As of 2026, BSSM has more than 17,000 alumni.
 In 2016–17, an extensive survey on alumni was carried out by Eido Research by alumni of the program.
 From a representative sample from all years of graduation since 1999, the survey found that 97% of graduates are still "confident in their faith", and that 90% attend a church service at least monthly.
 Likewise, graduates reported seeing at least 35,000 salvations since 1999, and 50,000 physical healings over the previous year.
 The report also showed that BSSM graduates have a divorce rate that is four times lower than the American Christian average.